 Cyber Security Salaries and Career Opportunities

-Cyberseek.org, an outstanding resource for cybersecurity job seekers, offers an elaborate profile of the U.S. cybersecurity employment landscape, complete with an interactive supply-and-demand heat map and a Cybersecurity Career Pathway section that offers continually updated information and average salaries for such key cybersecurity jobs as:
+Cyberseek.org, an outstanding resource for cybersecurity job seekers, offers an elaborate profile of the U.S. cybersecurity employment landscape, complete with a Cybersecurity Career Pathway section that offers continually updated information and average salaries for such key cybersecurity jobs as:

 But no matter what industry you work in, if you are an experienced and educated cybersecurity professional, companies want you, both in the private and public sector.
 And they want you today, as the severe lack of talent in the war on cybercrime continues to threaten every person and business across the United States and world.
 Because of this, career opportunities can be found in: